Key takeaways

 • In-person therapy: In-person therapy is any session delivered in a physical setting, such as a therapist’s office.
 Research has found that teletherapy and in-person therapy frequently have similar costs.

 • Online therapy: Online therapy, teletherapy, or e-therapy is delivered virtually through video calls, voice calls, live chats, or text messages.
 How much does online therapy cost?
-According to our review of the best online therapy platforms, you can expect to pay between $200–$436 per month, although you may pay more or less depending on which platform or therapist you choose and how many sessions you attend.
+According to our review of the best online therapy, you can expect to pay between $200–$436 per month, although you may pay more or less depending on which platform or therapist you choose and how many sessions you attend.

 Location